ilsrbn/blog/projects/api/README.md

-# Api
+# api

 This library was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

 ## Code scaffolding

 Run `ng generate component component-name --project api` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module --project api`.
 > Note: Don't forget to add `--project api` or else it will be added to the default project in your `angular.json` file.

 ## Build